Striking stations in Belgium

 Liège was until recently an old industrial city few tourists would dream of visiting.
 But the city began to change in 2009 with the opening of a sleek new station designed by the Spanish architect Santiago Calatrava.
 It’s an astonishing futuristic building with a swooping steel and glass canopy poised above the tracks like a gigantic wave.
 Now it is worth travelling to Liège just to admire the architecture.
 Start at the top level, high above the trains, where you can admire a neighbourhood slowly emerging from urban decline.
 Then go down to the ground floor where cafes and ticket offices occupy curious round glass pods.
-The station neighbourhood is still far from finished, but one day you will be able to walk into town along a magnificent waterfront promenade.
+From the station, you can walk to the river and follow a waterfront promenade along the River Meuse to reach the historic centre.

 3) De Haan tram station